peroxy/pokemon-catch-guide/README.md

-# pokemon-catch-guide
+# Pokemon Catching Guide
-Generate a list of Pokemon locations in specific generation
+Generate a printable list of Pokemon locations in specific generation.
+Using .NET/C# and consuming data from [PokeAPI](pokeapi.com) by using the [PokeAPI .NET wrapper](https://github.com/mtrdp642/PokeApiNet).

+Used to help Catch Em All in every single generation.